marionettejs/guides/getting_started/first_app/models.md

 # Tying your views to Backbone Models

-Now that we know how to build a complex, nest view hierarchy, it's time to learn how to render dynamic data from our server.
+Now that we know how to build a complex, nested view hierarchy, it's time to learn how to render dynamic data from our server.

 ## What are models?